needle-mirror/com.unity.physics/Documentation~/core_components.md

 # The *PhysicsCollider* component

 This is the most important component for the simulation of physics.
-By adding this component to an entity, you declare that this body will participate in the physics simulation and collision queries (though, you also need a Translation and Rotation component).
+By adding this component to an entity, you declare that this body will participate in the physics simulation and collision queries (though you also need transform components: `Translation` and `Rotation` for dynamic bodies, `Translation`, `Rotation`, and/or `LocalToWorld` for static bodies).
 This component decides what the collision geometry "looks" like to the physics simulation.
 It is analogous to a mesh in a rendering system.

 For performance reasons, you should try to avoid using a mesh during physics – use specialized primitive types when possible, which greatly simplifies the process of determining collisions between two Colliders.
 For example, if a collision geometry can be represented by a sphere, you can write collision tests which only need to consider the sphere center and radius; with a mesh wrapping the same sphere, you would need to consider every triangle in the mesh.